I am a pragmatist who wants to achieve three things on Council:

 » Commit to focused, candid, and routine meetings with residents to ensure Alexandria is working on behalf of more than one interest.

-Narrow interests steer our city’s policy.
-Since Alexandria is so dynamic and diverse, it deserves a candidate who will listen well to all concerns and address each.
+Narrow interests steer our city’s policies and objectives.
+Since Alexandria is so dynamic and diverse, it deserves a candidate who will listen well to all concerns and address each regardless of its origin.

 »No new stadium lights at T.C.
 Williams.
 Period.